robertpiazza/robertpiazza.github.io/_posts/2022-02-18-Deep Learning Part 2.markdown

 - Given a continuous function, the slope of the function at any point is the derivative.
 It gives the rate of change of the function at any point.
 For a line, this is a trivial constant because it's rate of change is constant.
 For the $x^2$ function, the function of its function is $2x$

-- Even if the derivative isn't linear, we can always perform a first-order appoximation of the derivative at any point in x with a linear approximation of the derivative.
+- Even if the derivative isn't linear, we can always perform a first-order approximation of the derivative at any point in x with a linear approximation of the derivative.
 This is useful for telling us the direction of the function x and magnitude.

 - So if we have an optimization function and we're looking for the value of x to minimize the loss, we just need to adjust x in the opposite direction of the current derivative.
 If the slope is negative, move it in the positive direction, and the amount of movement is proportional to the magnitude of the derivative.